Shravya270/Shravya270/README.md

 ### 🔍 About Me

-- 🔭 Built a **Driver Drowsiness Detection System** as a hands-on ML project using OpenCV and TensorFlow
+- 🔭 Actively building practical, hands-on projects to strengthen my skills in full-stack development and machine learning.
 - 👯 Open to collaborating on **web-based academic or beginner-friendly projects**
 - 🤝 Looking to learn and improve in **machine learning model deployment and full-stack development**
 - 🌱 Currently exploring **SAP ABAP** as part of my Accenture internship, along with **React** and **ML basics**